RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

 Please add your data analysis here which contains "ample and complete" information.
 This is a requirement of GitHub.

 # Research Question 2 (Richard Thornton):
-Determine the the available health services in Victoria - tertiary hospitals and primary healthcare services providers (general practicioners and pharmacies)
+Determine the available health services in Victoria - tertiary hospitals and primary healthcare services providers (general practitioners and pharmacies)

 Please add your data analysis here which contains "ample and complete" information.
 This is a requirement of GitHub.